tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 > The 'lsps' container includes the list of TE LSP(s) that are instantiated for
 > TE Tunnels.
 Refer to {{TE_LSPS}} for further details on the properties of a TE LSP.

+The model also contains two Remote Procedure Calls (RPCs) as shown in {{fig-te-tree-full}} and described below.

 tunnels-path-compute:

-> A Remote Procedure Call (RPC) to request path computation for a specific TE Tunnel.
+> A RPC to request path computation for a specific TE Tunnel.
 The RPC allows requesting path computation using atomic and stateless operation.
 A tunnel may also be configured in 'compute-only' mode to provide stateful path updates
 - see {{TE_TUNNELS}} for further details.